Patternmaker of the Month: Erin Ford

 N: Oh, that's so cute, I love that name.
 What kind of dog is he?

-E: He's just like a Thai mutt that came down off a mountain.
-We were here during COVID on this island.
-And it's kind of how we ended up settling here.
-But we just fostered him for something to do, and then obviously we never gave him back.
+He's a Thai mutt that came down off a mountain.
+We were here during COVID on this island, which is kind of how we ended up settling here.
+We fostered him for something to do, and obviously we never gave him back.

 N: Does your partner also work remotely?